 The amenities of Ulverston, the shopping facilities of Barrow-in-Furness, the beaches of the Furness Coast and the outdoor activities of Coniston and Grizedale Forest are all just a short drive away.

 An excellent Roa Island cottage base, for friends and family alike.

-Seven bedrooms with TVs: 1 x ground floor family room with super king-size double bed (zip/link, can be twin on request), double sofa bed and woodburner, 1 x ground floor double, 1 x king-size double with en-suite bath, shower over, basin, WC and small office with feature window, 2 x double with en-suite shower, basin and WC, 1 x double with en-suite shower, basin and WC, 1 x twin (zip/link, can be super king-size double on request) with folding bed and en-suite bath with shower over, basin and WC.
-Ground floor bathroom with bath, walk-in shower (disabled friendly), basin and WC.
-Commercial kitchen and spacious dining area (seats 8) with small conservatory area (seats 4), utility and store.
+Seven bedrooms with TVs: 1 x ground floor family room with super king-size double bed, single sofa bed and woodburner, 1 x ground floor double, 1 x king-size double with en-suite bath, shower over, basin, WC and small office with feature window, 3 x double with en-suite shower, basin and WC, 1 x twin with folding bed and en-suite bath with shower over, basin and WC.
+Ground floor shower room with walk-in shower (disabled friendly), basin and WC.
+Ground floor basin and WC.
+Kitchen and spacious dining area (seats 8) with small conservatory area (seats 4), utility and store.
 Large dining room (seats 16).
-Large sitting room with open fire (seats 14).
-Second floor observation tower (seats 4).
+Large sitting room (seats 14) with open fire.
+Second floor observation tower (seats 5).
 Large, wrap-around conservatory with panoramic views (seats 22).
-Large hall with pool table.
+Large entrance hall with table football.